maxacode/instacraw/README.md

 2) Run manually OR
 3) Schedule via CHRON/Scheduler
 4) Sight back and drink some coffee.
-5) Takes about 1.5 seconds (Depending on quality of USERNAMES) to get URL and LIKES for each user.
+5) Takes about 2 seconds (Depending on quality of USERNAMES and how many posts) to get URL and LIKES for each user.
-            ex: 5 users * 10 pics each = 50total * 1.5sec = 75sec or 1min 15sec.
+            ex: 5 users * 10 pics each = 50total * 2sec = 100sec  or 1min 40sec.

 Features:
-0) Completely HANDS OFF after USERS specified.
+0) Completely HANDS OFF after USERS in file specified.
 1) Master database of all scraped URL's.
-2) Creates separate folders for all users.
+2) Gets all the likes for all the posts for that specific user.
 3) Create file under Users folder with current date. -Adds on if run same day multiple times.
-4) Specifies users for user folder.
+4) No duplicates in master databse or user file.
-5) Gets Recent 12 PIC URL's of all USERS
+5) Gets all user's post URL's for all users in file.
-6) Logs most ERRORs to ErrorLOGS Folder
+6) Logs most ERRORs to ErrorLOGS Folder to todays date file.

 TODO:

 0) OPTIMIZE for SPEED LIKE CRAZY
-0) MAKE CLASSES or DEF's.
+0) MAKE DEF's
-1) Get # of likes for each picture.
+1) Get # of views for each video.
 2) Rotating Instagram Accounts for PRIVATE Profile USE.
 3) Rotating Proxy Capabilities - with user specified times.
 4) INI for more customization.